-On average, listings lease in the $40's per square foot per year.
-The Canyon Country submarket is seeing a an increase in rates.
-In the last 3 months, the median rate went up $10 per sqft per year.
-That's a 31% rise in rent.
+On average, listings lease in the $30's per square foot per year.
+The Canyon Country submarket is seeing a decline in rates.
+In the last 3 months, the median rate decreased $7 per sqft per year.
+That's a 17% decrease in rent.

 Compared to the rest of the Metropolitan Los Angeles market, the Canyon Country region has more expensive rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 6 listings have come on the market, which means new availabilities most likley are going fast.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 1 listings have been made available, which means listings most likley are leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 3,220 sqft, there are still 0 office spaces below 2,000 sqft.
-Most properties in this market are approximately 3 stories.
-Most buildings in this region were built in 2004 and are Class B.
+Even though the median size is 3,220 sqft, there are still 0 new listings below 2,000 sqft.
+Most properties in this area are close to 3 stories.
+Most buildings in this market were built in 2004 and are Class B.